 Racism is a social construct created to signal the superiority of White people over non-white in order to assert unfair and unearned advantages over all spheres of life, in the social, political, and economic spheres of life.
-Racism is a result of both negative and positive stereotyping which involves assigning a characteristic to a particular group of people and thereby denying them diversity.
+Racism is a result of both negative and positive stereotyping, which involves assigning a characteristic to a particular group of people and thereby denying them diversity.
 Stereotyping leads to prejudice towards Hindus.

 Canadian policies to address racism

 Canada, as a country born out of British colonial values, had historically imbibed colonial-era racist and anti-Hindu ideology in its early laws of immigration.
 A ‘Whites only’ Canada policy excluded the entry of non-White immigrants into Canada until the 1950s.
-It resulted in the denial and persecution of immigrants from India and other racialized countries like China, to enter or remain in Canada.
+It resulted in the denial and persecution of immigrants from India and other racialized countries, like China, to enter or remain in Canada.
 One of the well-known examples of this policy is that of Komagata Maru in 1914.
-This Japanese ship with 376 Indian immigrants, was denied entry and forced to return to India.
-In 2016 Prime Minister Trudeau offered an apology from the Canadian Govt for this racist incident.
+This Japanese ship, with 376 Indian immigrants, was denied entry and forced to return to India.
+In 2016, Prime Minister Trudeau offered an apology from the Canadian Govt for this racist incident.

-Among the other racist policies of that period included the imposition of a steep ‘head tax’ on Chinese immigrants and the internment of the Japanese Canadians during WW2.
+Among the other racist policies of that period included the imposition of a steep ‘head tax’ on Chinese immigrants and the internment of Japanese Canadians during WW2.
 Canada has made public apologies to the Chinese Canadians for the head tax and related indignities.

 Hindu Canadians acknowledge that Canada has shown a commitment to addressing racism; several laws were enacted to move Canada towards becoming more inclusive.
 The Canadian Charter of Rights and Freedoms (1982) enshrines freedom of religion (S2) and freedom against discrimination against race, religion, color, ethnic or national origin, sex, age, and mental or physical disability (S15).